eihror/compress-image/README.md

 $source_url = 'koala.jpg'; //file that you wanna compress
 $destination_url = 'koala_mini'; //name of new file compressed
 $quality = 60; // Value that I chose
+$destination = 'content'; //This destination must be exist on your project
 ```

 **The quality works only for JPG´s images.
 But if you wanna change the quality for PNG´s, you need to go